 True life confession time, I was considering majoring in music — it’s a good thing I didn’t.
 A house with 2 music majors would be a broke house indeed.

 {I also want to put a tip in for the fact that my best teachers didn’t have a doctorate, in fact — the one that did, probably was my worst teacher.
-My favorite ones were college students — if you’re looking for a music teacher for your own kids I’d look no further from the local college, I bet they’d have some good ones to recommend!}
+My favorite ones were college students — if you’re looking for a music teacher for your own kids it’s a good idea to look at your local college, I bet they’d have some good ones to recommend!}

 Fast forward quite a few years and we got our own piano — it’s a requisite when your husband’s a music teacher (we actually got it free, from someone wanting to get it out of their garage, it’s not in perfect shape but it still plays music pretty well).